Meyer Shank Racing: IndyCar

 On May 30, 2021, Hélio Castroneves won the 2021 Indy 500 with the team.
 This marked Castroneves' 4th Indy 500 victory (tied for most all time), and the team's first career victory in the IndyCar Series.
 Hélio Castroneves and Simon Pagenaud competed for Meyer Shank in 2022 and will continue racing with the team for the 2023 season.

+On May 24, 2026, Felix Rosenqvist won the 2026 Indianapolis 500, marking the second win for Meyer Shank.

+Team ownership

+In 2023, Helio Castroneves became a minority stake owner of Meyer Shank Racing.
+Castroneves continues to focus on selected IndyCar and endurance racing appearances with the team while balancing his ownership responsibilities.